 The loss of a noblewoman's virginity can diminish her possibilities for marriage.
 When Ser Jason Lannister took the virginity of Lady Alys Stackspear, after which she became pregnant, his brother, Lord Tytos Lannister, insisted upon their marriage.
 However, Lady Delena Florent, who had been deflowered by King Robert I Baratheon and given birth to his bastard son Edric Storm, was eventually offered Lord Tywin Lannister's youngest son, the dwarf Tyrion, as husband.
 While Lord Tywin himself made the offer, he considered it to be below the standards of his house nonetheless.

 Virginity can also be held in high esteem by the Dothraki.
 According to Magister Illyrio Mopatis, when Prince Viserys Targaryen attempted to claim his sister's maidenhead prior to her wedding to Khal Drogo, he would have undone years of planning, implying that Khal Drogo would not have accepted Princess Daenerys as his bride if she had not come to him a virgin.

 A price can be placed upon a girl's maidenhead.
-For example, Emma, a serving wench at the Quill and Tankard in Oldtown, determined that her daughter's maidenhead would cost a golden dragon.
+A maiden whore may cost double the usual price.
+Emma, a serving wench at the Quill and Tankard in Oldtown, determined that her daughter Rosey's maidenhead would cost a golden dragon.
 Other forms of payment can also be used at times.